Temptation: Confessions of a Marriage Counselor: Reception

-The film was not screened for critics, but has received predominantly negative reviews.
-As of May 2025, the film holds a 17% approval rating on Rotten Tomatoes, based on 36 reviews with an average rating of 3.90 out of 10.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has received an weighted score of 26 from 14 reviews, indicating "generally unfavorable reviews".
+The film was not screened for critics but has received predominantly negative reviews.
+As of May 2025, the film holds a 22% approval rating on Rotten Tomatoes, based on 37 reviews with an average rating of 3.90 out of 10.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has received a weighted score of 26 from 14 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
 Many point to the fact that the main character was "punished" with HIV for cheating on her husband, further miseducating and stigmatizing the disease.

 Kim Kardashian won the Razzie Award for Worst Supporting Actress for her performance in the film, while Tyler Perry was nominated for Worst Director (where he lost to the 13 people who directed Movie 43).